ewhuang/parecat_bcb16/README.txt

 Takes the original HIS spreadsheet, and takes the proper columns.
 Sent the text to Sheng for interpretation, and received HIS_clean_data.txt.
+Remove the � character from the clean_data.

 $ python create_HIS_transactions.py

 This creates a csv file where each row is a transaction, and the items are the indices of the symptoms or herbs as they appeared in the raw data.
+Delete the rows that the script prints out.
+These rows have no herbs.
+Run the scrip again.

 ______________________
 Next, we run FP Growth to find frequent patterns.